TerraConstructs/terraform-cdk/CONTRIBUTING.md

 ./tools/align-version.sh -dev.111212112 && yarn build && yarn package
 ```

 This builds a package with a development version which skips the tamper check in Python.
-(We once accidentally released `cdktf 0.0.0` which is the reason why Python knows some valid hashes for that `0.0.0` version and will fail as they won't match.)

 ## Rebasing contributions against main